 Janice Long became a national broadcaster when she joined BBC Radio One in 1983.
 With a trunk full of records she headed to London and became the first woman to have her own daily show on Radio 1.
-Her passion for discovering new talent and current affairs made the award winning Janice Long show a must listen for spotty youths across Great Britain.
-Those youths and new youths now tune in to her on the country’s most listened to station - BBC Radio 2 and from Monday 22nd May BBC Radio Wales, "Summer Nights with Janice Long" Monday-Thursday.
+Further she went on to become the first woman to host Top Of The Pops in the 1980's for 5 golden years.
+Her passion for discovering new talent and current affairs made the award winning presenter a must listen for spotty youths across Great Britain.
+Those youths and new youths now tune in to her on BBC Radio Wales, Monday-Thursday evenings, Greatest Hits Radio every Saturday afternoon and on Radio 2 presenting docu series A Long Walk With.......

-Janice’s dedication to promoting new talent was recognized when she was presented with Woman of the Year for her outstanding contribution to the music industry.
-Other bands & artists she has given a first break to include The Smiths, Frankie Goes to Hollywood, Primal Scream, Amy Winehouse, Adele, Amy MacDonald, Scouting for Girls, Richard Hawley.
+Janice’s dedication to promoting new talent was recognized when she was presented with the lifetime achievement award at The Liverpool Music Awardswith for her outstanding contribution to the music industry.
+Other bands & artists she has given a first break to include The Smiths, Frankie Goes to Hollywood, Primal Scream, Amy Winehouse, Adele, Amy MacDonald, Boy Azooga, Rachel K Collier , Richard Hawley.

 Janice is a patron to LIPA, founded by Paul McCartney, and a judge for the Mercury Music Awards.
 Acting has been a dream for Janice ever since she started practicing at the age of 8 or 9.
 She was a member of Merseyside Youth Drama and acted leading roles alongside Sue Jenkins, Dean Sullivan.
 But life took a different turn and she promised herself she would turn to it when older.
 Then recently she appeared in a Radio 4 play written by Roy Boulter and Louise Wener, Janice played herself alongside Joe Absalom.
 So any further suggestions?

-You might also hear Janice on Radio 4 having recently hosted Pick of the Week and new series Life at LIPA, a series that raises the curtain on the Liverpool Institute for Performing Arts.
+You might also hear Janice on Radio 4 having hosted Pick of the Week and Life at LIPA, a series that raises the curtain on the Liverpool Institute for Performing Arts.

 Past & Present Radio work.